Rincón de la Vieja National Park, Costa Rica: An Overview

 |Best time to visit:||December to February for the driest weather, advantageous for outdoor activities.
 However, the side months (November through to April) are good too.
 The scenery is also incredibly lush during this time as the rains have tapered off, leaving the rainforest to flourish.|

 - Trek the volcanic terrain filled with bubbling mud pots and steam vents.

 - Soak in natural volcanic-fed thermal springs.

 - Ride on horseback alongside Costa Rican cowboys.

 - Spot three of Costa Rica’s famed monkeys in their natural habitats.

 - This rural destination requires preparation.
 No ATMs, gas stations, public buses, or medical facilities are available.
 Your nearest options are in Liberia, which is 60 km away from the park.

 - Cell phone reception is poor.
 Plan accordingly.

 - Some hiking trails are closed due to elevated levels of volcanic activity.
 We recommend calling the National Park information center for current accessibility.

-Numerous waterfalls with delicious watering holes can be visited in a trip to Rincón Volcano in Costa Rica.
+Numerous waterfalls with delicious watering holes can be visited on a trip to Rincón Volcano in Costa Rica.
 You’ll need to hike or horseback trek there, but the refreshing swims will be well worth it.
 Oropéndola Waterfall is one of the most accessible from the Las Pailas entrance.
 Chorreras Waterfall includes two cascades down a canyon.
-Victoria Waterfall, located on the Rio Negro, makes an excellent base for swimming, then river tubing.
-Cangreja Waterfall requires a 5 km hike through a wildlife rich forest.
+Victoria Waterfall, located on the Rio Negro, makes an excellent base for swimming, then river-tubing.
+Cangreja Waterfall requires a 5 km hike through a wildlife-rich forest.